for-GET/jesse/README.md

 ```

 still works as expected, jesse stops validating as soon as finds an error.

-let's use the 'allowed_errors' option, and set it to 1
+Let's use the `allowed_errors` option, and set it to 1

 ```erlang
 5> jesse:validate_with_schema(Schema,